rubenmethorst/shear-stress-project/README.md

 # Shear-stress-project
-Authors: Ruben Methorst, Sander van der Laan
+Authors: Ruben Methorst, Gerard Pasterkamp, Sander van der Laan

 This repository holds all scripts used to analyze data and create figures presented in "Exploring the Causal Inference of Shear Stress Associated DNA Methylation on Cardiovascular Risk".